-I am a lecturer of English and composition at the University of West Georgia.
-I earned my Ph.D. in transatlantic modernism with a secondary emphasis in global postmodern and contemporary literatures at Georgia State University in 2014.
+I am a lecturer of English and composition at Georgia State University.
+I earned my Ph.D. in transatlantic modernism with a secondary emphasis in global postmodern and contemporary literatures in 2014.
 I also hold an M.F.A. in creative nonfiction and narrative poetry from Georgia College (GCSU) in Flannery O’Connor’s hometown of Milledgeville, GA.
-My critical and creative work has appeared in such journals as Angelaki, Miranda, a/b: Autobiography Studies, LIT: Literature Interpretation Theory, The Journal of Modern Literature, Lammergeier, The Florida Review, and FUGUE.
+My critical and creative work appear in such journals as Angelaki, Miranda, a/b: Autobiography Studies, LIT: Literature Interpretation Theory, The Journal of Modern Literature, Lammergeier, The Florida Review, and FUGUE.
 I currently serve as Poetry Editor for the independent literary quarterly, Birdcoat, formerly Muse/A Journal and am Co-Founder of Ghost Peach Press.

 Recent teaching and research interests include experimental life writing, autotheory, feminist new materialism, speculative fiction, and Anthropocene studies.
-My non-academic, but not uncritical interests include trashed-out 60s garage music, vintage motorcycles, birding, and indoor and outdoor gardening.
+My non-academic, but not uncritical interests include trashed-out 60s garage music, hiking, camping, birding, and indoor and outdoor gardening.
 Recently, I lived in Toulouse, France, where I had a research fellowship at the University of Toulouse--Jean Jaurès.
-These days, I live in Atlanta, GA with an old dog and a young one.
+These days, I live in Atlanta, GA with my partner, our dog, and 60 houseplants (mostly philodendrons).